 Where We Be

 Hoi An is a gorgeous, upscale town with a romantic ambience.
-It will instantly appeal to most
+It will instantly appeal to most Westerners.

-separated the divided Japanese settlement from the rest of town
+This traditional covered Japanese Bridge from the 16th century once separated the divided Japanese settlement from the rest of town

-Heritage Site is one of the best examples of a Southeast Asian trading port from the 1400s to the 1800s.
+It's a pleasure walking around Hoi An with its many pedestrian-only streets.
+The UNESCO World Heritage Site is one of the best examples of a Southeast Asian trading port from the 1400s to 1800s.

-one place in the south central coast of Vietnam, this would be our pick.
+The town is fun to explore.
+If you visit just one place in south central Vietnam, this would be our pick.

+Be sure to wander the town after dusk when all the lanterns are lit.
 You can even buy a candle in a paper box and float it down the river.

 This lit-up sign decorates the main bridge

-The colorful lanterns really add to the ambience of the town
+The colorful lanterns really add to the ambience

-Hoi An.
-Our first stop was also one of the best -- the elaborate Cantonese Assembly Hall.
+The rest of this page highlights a few of the cultural sights in Hoi An.
+Our first stop was one of the best -- the Cantonese Assembly Hall.

-are ornately decorated with statues and carvings
+The central courtyard and surrounding buildings are ornately decorated with statues and carvings

-If you like vibrant colors and an almost childlike
+If you like vibrant colors and an almost childlike exuberance -- this is your place!

 Huge spirals of incense hang down over proud horses

-Tan Ky is a two-story late 18th century shophouse of a wealthy
+Tan Ky is a two-story late 18th century shophouse of a wealthy merchant.
+We were served tea here and given a short tour.

-lifted to safety when the house floods nearly every year -- as shown by the yellow flood stage markers on the wall!
+This private merchant's house is built around an open courtyard.
+It is filled with antiques -- all of which need to be lifted to safety when the house floods nearly every year -- as shown by the yellow flood stage markers on the wall!

 Gorgeous pearl inlay work is one of the highlights of Tan Ky House.
-The
+The central image above is an elaborate Chinese character with a bird motif.

-First you pass through a courtyard filled with statues and flowers.
+First you pass through a courtyard filled with statues and flowers

-This is another strong contender for best assembly hall in
+This is another strong contender for best assembly hall in Hoi An (built 1697)

 Topiary graces the entry courtyard